In this section you will find answers to frequently asked questions on:

 How do I clean stained Non-Stick pans?

-Overtime you can have a residual build-up of food deposits, were the pan has not been thoroughly cleaned after use.
+Overtime you can have a residual build-up of food deposits, where the pan has not been thoroughly cleaned after use.
 To perform a “deep clean” mix 2 tablespoons baking soda, ¾ cup of white vinegar and 1 cup of hot water in the pot or pan.
 Place on the stove and bring to a boil for about 10 to 15 minutes.
 Pour the mixture out and wash the pot or pan with a mild detergent such as washing up liquid.

 How can I clean my stainless steel coffee/teaware?